charleszipp/abode/docs/onboarding/07-query-performance.md

 ## Learning Exercises

 - Using the resources you have created so far, or the console app that you built in [Learning Exercises in Chapter 3](03-sdks-and-apis.md), practice writing a simple query and ensure it returns expected results.
+You can use the models, twins and relationships you have created in the previous exercises.
+Alternatively, you can import the model and graph [examples](https://github.com/Azure-Samples/digital-twins-explorer/tree/master/client/examples) that are available in the ADT Explorer sample you installed in [Chapter 1](01-adt-overview.md).
 - Write a relationship-based query, using a `FROM` statement followed by a `JOIN` statement with the keyword `RELATED`.
-Suggestions: find all the buildings in a region, find all the employees in a building, etc.
+Examples: find all the buildings in a region, find all the employees in a building, etc.
 - Use the `IN` operator and a local collection to run a few more specific queries.
-Using the suggestions above, you could query all the buildings in a region with more than three floors, or all the employees who work in California.
+Using one of the above examples, you could query all the buildings in a region with more than three floors, or all the employees who work in California.
-- Practice using the `TOP` clause, and return only the top five buildings with the most employees (or other)
+- Practice using the `TOP` clause.
+Example: return only the top five buildings with the most employees (or other)
-- Practice using the `SELECT` statement with a projection, to only return the employee IDs of the employees who work in California (or other).
+- Practice using the `SELECT` statement with a [projection](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-query-graph#filter-results-specify-return-set-with-projections) to return a property of a twin.
+Example: return only the employee IDs of the employees who work in California (or other).
+  > Tip: Ensure the projection property is valid by using the `IS_PRIMITIVE` function.
 - Practice using a [Function](https://docs.microsoft.com/en-us/azure/digital-twins/concepts-query-language#functions) in your query, to check the model type of a twin.
 - Verify that the results you got from the above exercises match expected results.

 ## Experiments

 - Find the Query Unit (QU) consumption for your queries.
+- Adjust the complexity of a query to see the change in the QU consumption.

 ## Things to Consider